Skip to Content

 Conservation StatusNear Threatened (IUCN Red List)

-The American Bison are large mammals that can reach up to 6.5 feet tall and weigh up to 2,200 pounds.
-They travel in herds and have an average life span of 20 years.
+The American Bison, formidable creatures that can stand up to 6.5 feet tall and weigh a staggering 2,200 pounds, are known for their impressive size and strength.
+These large mammals travel in herds and boast an average lifespan of 20 years.

-A bison herd in northern Colorado is growing much faster than expected.
-The herd at a natural area north of Fort Collins began three years ago as ten genetically pure descendants of bison in Yellowstone National Park.
+In a heartening turn of events, a bison herd in northern Colorado is experiencing unexpected growth.
+This herd, located in a natural area north of Fort Collins, originated three years ago with ten genetically pure descendants of bison from Yellowstone National Park.

 Where to see Bison in Colorado